How to Spot AI-Generated Images in 2026: Hands, Fingers, Skin Texture & Eyes

 Hands remain AI's most persistent failure point.
 While the days of six fingers are mostly over, look closer: fingers may be fused at the joints, bend at impossible angles, or have fingernails on both sides.
 The problem compounds when hands interact with objects — gripping a coffee mug, holding a phone, or clasping another hand.
 Count the fingers.
 Check the thumb placement.
 If someone is holding something, trace whether the grip makes physical sense.

-AI has improved dramatically here since 2023, but complex hand poses — like interlaced fingers or a hand partially hidden behind an object — still trip up even the best models.
+AI has improved dramatically here since 2023, but complex hand poses — like interlaced fingers or a hand partially hidden behind an object — still trip up even the best models in 2026.

 TIP 02

 Zoom into where hair meets background, or where skin meets clothing.
 In real photos, these transitions are complex — individual hairs catch light differently, collars cast tiny shadows, earlobes create specific silhouettes.
 AI tends to create a subtle smearing or haloing effect at these boundaries, blending the foreground into the background in a way that looks fine at thumbnail size but falls apart under scrutiny.
+Skin texture is equally telling: zoom in and look for an unnaturally plastic smoothness or a texture that repeats in a way skin never does.
 Pay special attention to ears, hairlines, and the edges of glasses.

 // TEXT & SYMBOLS